dr00b/testing_llm_in_delusion_recognition/README.md

 4. Run sql scripts 1-2 using your favorite SQLite interface.
 Note, anything annotation related will fail as you haven't created that table yet.
 5. Run through `notebooks/knowledgeable_informant_narratives.ipynb`
 6. Run sql script 3.
 7. Sql scripts 4-5.
 Get some data and start annotating!
 I kept it simple and did this in Excel, then loaded the data back into SQLite.
+The first batch of annotation informed the OpenAI prompting strategy and created a rubric for use in annotating a test set.
 8. Sql script 6 controls which data to send to the OpenAI model.
 9. Run `classify.py`
 10. Run through `notebooks/compute_results.ipynb`